madflojo/example-airport-lookup-go/README.md

 This service leverages metrics & logging for observability.
 Users can enable Debug and Trace logging via the environment variable configuration in the `docker-compose.yml` file.

 Applications metrics are exposed via the `/metrics` end-point.
+With a dashboard available at <http://localhost:3000/> (username: admin, password: example).

 #### Caching